MrAdeleye/OpenVas-Vulnerabilty-Assessment--Metasploitable2-/README.md

- <h2> Outcome of Actions and Lessons Learned </h2>
+ <h2> Outcome of Actions  </h2>

-- <b>The target password was successfully cracked within seconds

-- <b>Demonstrated high vulnerability of weak passwords against precompiled wordlists

-- <b>Reinforced the effectiveness of offline attacks where no network detection is involved
+- <b>This vulnerability assessment successfully identified multiple security weaknesses across the Metasploitable 2 virtual machine using OpenVAS, with findings validated through service enumeration using Nmap where appropriate.
+The assessment uncovered vulnerabilities ranging from critical remote code execution flaws and insecure default configurations to authentication weaknesses and outdated cryptographic protocols.

+- <b>To provide a realistic representation of a professional vulnerability management process, findings were prioritized according to severity, exploitability, and potential business impact rather than documenting every detected vulnerability.
+This approach enabled the development of targeted remediation recommendations for the most significant risks while demonstrating the importance of risk-based prioritization over vulnerability volume.

+---Overall, the project reinforced the value of combining automated vulnerability scanning with manual validation to produce accurate, actionable security findings.

+<h2> Lessons Learned </h2>
+- <b>Vulnerability scanners significantly accelerate the discovery process but should not be relied upon without validation, as false positives and duplicate findings may occur.

+- <b>Effective vulnerability management extends beyond identifying weaknesses; it requires understanding the associated business risk, validating findings, and prioritizing remediation efforts.

+- <b>Outdated software and insecure default configurations remain among the most common causes of critical security exposures

+- <b>Cross-validating OpenVAS findings with Nmap improved confidence in detected services and demonstrated the importance of using multiple tools during an assessment

+- <b>documentation is an essential component of vulnerability management, enabling technical findings to be communicated clearly to both technical teams and management

   This project significantly made me realize :

 - <b>Weak passwords are highly vulnerable to dictionary based attacks
 - <b>Offline attacks bypass traditional networkbased security monitoring